jduffey1990/Jordle/README.md

 ## **Hosting**
 ### **DB:**
-- Tembo logged in with github
+- Neon logged in with github
 ### **Site Servin:**
 - Render logged in with git hub